Lulu Belle Madison White: Voting Rights and Economic Equality

 White took many initiatives to help African Americans gain the right to vote.
 She played a role in the elimination of the White primaries in 1943, which stated that only whites were able to vote in Democratic Party party primaries.

-White thought that it was essential for African Americans to have equal civil liberties and equal economic opportunities.
+White thought that it was essential for African-Americans to have equal civil liberties and equal economic opportunities.
 In promoting this idea, she encouraged African Americans to seek employment opportunities at businesses that were traditionally regarded as white establishments.
-While White herself adopted this notion of equal employment opportunity, she was frequently refused to been seen by management and was turned away.
-To highlight the inequality of employment opportunities among whites and African Americans, she organized group demonstrations condemning managers of this behavior.
-As a consequence of this, White was sometimes labeled a communist.
+While White herself adopted this notion of equal employment opportunity, she was frequently turned away by managers who refused to see her.
+To highlight the inequality of employment opportunities among whites and African-Americans, she organized group demonstrations condemning managers for this behavior.
+As a consequence, White was sometimes labeled a communist.

 Legacy

 White remained active as an activist in the black community until her death on July 6, 1957.
 It is suspected that she died of heart disease and is currently buried in Paradise South in Houston, Texas.
 In the week before her death, the NAACP created the Lulu White Freedom Fund in her honor.